marco262/my_wiki/data/onednd/subclass/brawler.md

 ### Level 18: Unarmed Specialist

-Your Unarmed Strikes improve to a d8.
+Your [[glossary:Unarmed Strike|Unarmed Strikes]] improve to a d8.
 If you aren't holding any weapons or a Shield when you make the attack roll, the d8 becomes a d10.

 ----